 Jitteriness (alternating contraction and relaxation of opposing muscles in the extremities) must be distinguished from true seizure activity.
 Jitteriness is usually stimulus-induced and can be stopped by holding the extremity still; in contrast, seizures occur spontaneously, and motor activity is felt even when the extremity is held still.

-EEG (waking and sleep) is essential, especially when it is difficult to determine whether the neonate is having seizures.
+EEG is essential, and at times recording may need to be prolonged, especially when it is difficult to determine whether the neonate is having seizures.
 EEG is also helpful for monitoring response to treatment.

-Bedside EEG with video monitoring for ≥ 24 h may detect ongoing clinically silent electrical seizures, particularly in the first few days after a CNS insult.
+Bedside EEG with video monitoring for ≥ 24 hours may detect ongoing clinically silent electrical seizures, particularly in the first few days after a CNS insult.

 The need for other metabolic tests (eg, arterial pH, blood gases, serum bilirubin, urine amino or organic acids) or tests for commonly abused drugs (passed to the neonate transplacentally or by breastfeeding) depends on the clinical situation.

 Imaging tests are typically done unless the cause is immediately obvious (eg, glucose or electrolyte abnormality).
-MRI is preferred but may not be readily available; in such cases, cranial CT is done.
+MRI is preferred but may not be readily available; in such cases, head CT is done.